-Lateral Mixing Coefficient (ldftra, ldfdyn) 154 Direction of Lateral Mixing (ldfslp) 157 9.2.1 slopes for tracer geopotential mixing in the $s$ -coordinate 157 9.2.2 slopes for tracer iso-neutral mixing 158 9.2.3 slopes for momentum iso-neutral mixing 160 Eddy Induced Velocity (traadv_eiv, ldfeiv) 161
+9.1 Lateral Mixing Coefficient (ldftra, ldfdyn) 164 9.2 Direction of Lateral Mixing (ldfslp) 167 9.2.1 slopes for tracer geopotential mixing in the s -coordinate 167 9.2.2 Slopes for tracer iso-neutral mixing 168 9.2.3 slopes for momentum iso-neutral mixing 170 9.3 Eddy Induced Velocity (traadv_eiv, ldfeiv) 172

 The lateral physics terms in the momentum and tracer equations have been described in §2.5.1 and their discrete formulation in §5.2 and §6.6).
 In this section we further discuss each lateral physics option.
 Choosing one lateral physics scheme means for the user defining, (1) the space and time variations of the eddy coefficients; (2) the direction along which the lateral diffusive fluxes are evaluated (model level, geopotential or isopycnal surfaces); and (3) the type of operator used (harmonic, or biharmonic operators, and for tracers only, eddy induced advection on tracers).
-These three aspects of the lateral diffusion are set through namelist parameters and CPP keys (see the $nam\traldf$ and $nam\dynldf$ below).
+These three aspects of the lateral diffusion are set through namelist parameters and CPP keys (see the nam\traldf and nam\dynldf below).

 '''

+&namtra ldf

-! lateral diffusion scheme for tracer
+lateral diffusion scheme for tracer

-&namtra_ldf

 !
 Type of the operator :

-ln_traldf_lap = .true. ! laplacian operator

-ln_traldf_bilap = .false. ! bilaplacian operator
+ln_traldf_lap = .true. ! laplacian operator ln_traldf_bilap = .false. ! bilaplacian operator

 !
 Direction of action :

+!

 ln_traldf_level = .false. ! iso-level

-ln_traldf_hor = .false. ! horizontal
+ln_traldf_hor = .false. ! horizontal (geopotential)

-horizontal (geopotential)

-(require "key_ldfslp" when ln_sco=T)
+(requires "key_ldfslp" when ln_sco=T)

+(requires "key_ldfslp")

+ln_traldf_iso

+.true.

-= .true. ! iso-neutral
+iso-neutral

+!
+Griffies parameters

+!
+Griffies parameters

-= .false. ! griffies skew flux formulation
+In_traldf_grif = .false. ! use griffies triad formulation (requires "key_ldfslp")

-iso-neutral (require "key_ldfslp")